apigear-io/apigear-docs/docs/advanced/simulation/protocols.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# Network Protocol
+# Simulation Protocol

 The simulation framework allows client to simulate interfaces using a simulation server.
 A client receives simulated responses or behavior based on a provided scenario document.